-Many models, especially in economic theory and social sciences still rely on the unbounded rationality to make predictions about human behavior.
+Many models, especially in economic theory and social sciences still rely on unbounded rationality to make predictions about human behavior.
 Those models have proved wholly ineffective, and they do not reflect the real world.

 I supported this theory on this blog.
-However, what might seem biases, at a more in-depth look are in reality unconscious rationality (what we call gut feelings) that helps us survive in the real (uncertain) world.
+However, what might seem biased, at a more in-depth look are in reality unconscious rationality (what we call gut feelings) that helps us survive in the real (uncertain) world.

-Bounded rationality is a framework that proves way more robust – I argue – than any other.
+Bounded rationality is a framework that proves way more robust – I argue than any other.
 That is why it makes sense to look at it to understand what bounded rationality really means.